Free US shipping on all orders $20+

 4. Oil vs. Water

 While hydrating is all about water, moisturizing is about oil.
 On a technical level, a moisturizer works to help reduce something called trans-epidermal water loss.
 Healthy skin produces lipid cells that communicate with sebaceous glands, which are responsible for oil production.
 Functioning lipid cells and sebaceous glands support the skin’s ability to protect itself from moisture loss naturally.
 However, when the skin’s lipid barrier is insufficient, the skin’s surface is not covered with enough sebum to prevent moisture from evaporating.
 This is where a moisturizer comes in.
-The function of moisturizing is to help support your skin’s natural barrier in order to maintain moisture and keep skin from drying out (ii).
+The function of moisturizing is to help support your skin’s natural barrier in order to maintain moisture and keep skin from drying out1.

 5. Hydration Goes Beyond Skin- and Lip-Care

 Hydration is essential for healthy skin, but it’s also important for your body’s health overall.
-Drinking plenty of water plays a part in a number of bodily functions, including regulating body temperature, helping the kidneys and liver flush out waste, carrying oxygen and nutrients to cells, lubricating joints, and protecting body organs (iii).
+Drinking plenty of water plays a part in a number of bodily functions, including regulating body temperature, helping the kidneys and liver flush out waste, carrying oxygen and nutrients to cells, lubricating joints, and protecting body organs3.
 Hard to argue with that…we’re refilling our water bottles right now!